 It takes a village, right?
 The adults around your child need to know what triggers a reaction, what a serious reaction will look like, where the epinephrine auto-injector is, and what they should do in case of an attack.

 “The more people who know about it, the better,” said Williams.
 Inform teachers, coaches, parents of friends, neighbors, babysitters, bus drivers, playground supervisors and the school nurse.

 Your behavior tells your child how to react.
 While working around the limits of an allergy may cause frustration, don’t let that be the only emotion your child sees.

-Of course you can go to the party, of course I’ll make you a sandwich, yes we can go out to dinner – be positive and focused on what can be done without drawing too much attention to the modifications that need to be made.
-Diet is a part of life for everyone; how to eat healthy is something everyone must learn.
+Of course, you can go to the party, of course, I’ll make you a sandwich, yes we can go out to dinner – be positive and focused on what can be done without drawing too much attention to the modifications that need to be made.
+Diet is a part of life for everyone; how to eat healthily is something everyone must learn.
 In that way, your child is no different than anyone else.

 Food rules for a child with a severe allergy cannot be broken.
 While some may outgrow their allergy, are you really going to be comfortable testing that one out?
 Be consistent with the food rules.
 Even the smallest compromise may send a message that a little cheat is OK.
 For many kids, a little cheat could take them to the hospital.
 Reinforce consistency.